Hosam-Aldeeb/LLM-Based-Extraction-of-Hardware-Security-Knowledge-from-Unstructured-Community-Discussions/README.md

 ## Docker Setup (Alternative)

-For a containerized environment with all dependencies pre-configured:
+For a containerized environment with all dependencies pre-configured.

+> **Note:** Docker provides the runtime environment (Node.js + Ollama).
+You still need to:
+> 1. Export Discord chats using DiscordChatExporter (runs on your machine, not in Docker)
+> 2. Edit the scripts to add your channel names (see workflow below)
+> 3. Run scripts using `docker exec` instead of `node` directly

 ### Prerequisites
 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-### Quick Start
+### Initial Setup

 ```bash
 # 1. Clone the repo